SamanthaCui/abc-student-repo/projects/bug-project/README.md

 ## Description
 Remember the days when you go on Wikipedia and copy/paste some definitions straight to your homework?
 Well, you're in "luck"!
 Try and do that with this Chrome extension. :P

+BTW: Try and see what happens if you click the mouse.